OnionUI/Onion/website/versioned_docs/version-4.0/Resources/Emulators.md

 - Rom Folder: `FDS`
 - Extensions: `.nes` `.unif` `.unf` `.fds` `.zip` `.7z`
 - Bios: `disksys.rom`
-> **Notes**
-> Roms must contain headers or they will not function.
-For an explanation of headers and why they are important, see this [comment](https://github.com/OpenEmu/OpenEmu/issues/4049#issuecomment-560232690)

 <img alt="verified" src="https://user-images.githubusercontent.com/44569252/189995592-9d9e4702-e237-40a2-a0b7-b5e4578f0d7d.png" />
 </td></table>